-Global Access to Water and Electricity
+Global Access to Clean Water

+At Saha Global, we believe that access to safe drinking water is one of the biggest challenges of our time.
 780 million people around the world lack access to safe drinking water.
 Water-related diseases, like diarrhea, dysentery and cholera, kill more people every year than all forms of violence, including war.
 The most vulnerable population are children under the age of five.

-Water and Electricity in Ghana
+Water in Northern Ghana

-In the Northern Region of Ghana, one half of the population lacks access to safe drinking water.
+For the past eight years, Saha has focused our efforts in the Northern Region of Ghana.
+In 2008, our co-founders, Kate and Vanessa, were conducting their graduate research on the water crisis in this area, where 800,000 people lack access to safe drinking water.
 People living in rural communities are forced to drink from fecally contaminated surface water sources called dugouts.
 As a result, 15-25% of children under the age of five are suffering from diarrheal disease (the third leading infectious killer worldwide).